codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 ```

 ### Negative Log-Likelihood Loss(nn.NLLLoss)

+* Product of probablities give us be a very tiny number,
+ so for convenience what people work with usually is not the likelihood but they work
+with what's called the **log likelihood** so the product of these is the likelihood
+to get the log likelihood we just have to take the log of the probability.

+* Because what we'd like is a loss function and a loss function has the semantics that low is good
+because we're trying to minimize the loss so we actually need to invert this
+and that's what gives us something called the negative log likelihood negative
+log likelihood

 The negative log likelihood loss is mostly used in **classification problems**,
 here Likelihood refers to the chances of some calculated parameters producing some known data.